-Around 9,200 Afghans are currently in Home Office bridging accommodation such as hotels (Source - Local Authority Housing Fund Prospectus).
-None of these are currently in the borough.
+Around 3,999 Afghans are currently in Home Office bridging accommodation such as hotels (Source - Letter from Secretary of State for Defence dated 7 th July 2023)).
+None of these are currently in the borough. of these are currently in the borough.
+However, they some may approach the council for Housing Assistance.

+Formula

+Forma